Ashwin-Ash-09/recipeapi/Readme.md

 		"recipeID": 2,
 		"name": "Double Chocolate Fudge Cake",
-		"description": "A rich and decadent chocolate cake with a smooth ganache frosting.", "steps": "1.
+		"description": "A rich and decadent chocolate cake with a smooth ganache frosting.", "steps": " 1.
 Preheat oven to 350°F (175°C).
-2. Cream butter and sugar together.
-         3. Add eggs one at a time, then mix in dry ingredients.
+2. Cream butter and sugar together.3.
+Add eggs one at a time, then mix in dry ingredients.
 4. Pour batter into greased pan and bake for 30-35 minutes.
 5. While cake cools, prepare ganache by heating cream and pouring it over chocolate.
 6. Frost cake once cool."
 	}
 }
 ```